Danone to shed Russian dairy business with 1 bln euro write-off | Business

 Other areas where the group could review non-core operations include liquid milk and basic dairy products in Brazil, Argentina, Mexico and Morocco, Tegner said, as well as organic milk in United States, baby meals in France and Italy, plus small water operations in Spain and Poland.
 The French company is the world's largest yoghurt producer and controls Russian dairy brand Prostokvashino.

-Danone said in March that it would continue to produce essential dairy and infant nutrition products in Russia but had cut other ties with the country over its war in Ukraine.
-The company said at the time that it had ended all investments in Russia and would not take any cash, dividends or profits from its business there.
+In March the company said it would continue to produce essential dairy and infant nutrition products in Russia but had cut other ties with the country over its war in Ukraine.
+At the time, it said it had ended all investments in Russia and would not take any cash, dividends or profits from its business there.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)